bolinette/bolinette/README.md

 # Bolinette

-Bolinette is a framework built around the Flask micro-framework
+Bolinette is a framework built around the Flask micro-framework.

 ## Install